V4Fire/Client/src/components/super/i-static-page/README.md

 ## Attaching project favicons

-To attach favicons to the project, you should generate them first.
+To attach favicons to a project, they must first be generated.
-Unfortunately, the project building process does not generate them because it is an expensive task and slows down the building speed.
+Unfortunately, the build process of the project does not generate them, because this is an expensive task and slows down the build speed.

-To generate favicons, you may use the predefined gulp task.
+To generate favicons, you can use the predefined gulp task.

 ```bash
 gulp static:favicons
 ```

-The task uses [gulp-favicons](https://www.npmjs.com/package/gulp-favicons) to generate favicons based on a passed image.
+The task uses [gulp-favicons](https://www.npmjs.com/package/gulp-favicons) to generate favicons based on the specified image.
 To configure the task, you must modify the `favicons` property from the project config file.

 __config/default.js__